NikkelM/Rainbow-Six-Siege-Randomizer/README.md

 # Rainbow Six: Siege Randomizer

-A discord bot that randomizes bans, operator selection and more for Rainbow Six: Siege.
+A discord bot that randomizes bans, operator selections and more for Rainbow Six: Siege.

 ## Setup